 35 John & Sarah Exshaw / (Thomas Kitchin) 1750

-A series of county maps engraved by Thomas Kitchin had appeared in Robert Baldwin’s The London Magazine between 1747 and 1763 (34).
+A series of county maps engraved by Thomas Kitchin had appeared in Robert Baldwin’s The London Magazine between 1747 and 1763 (see previous entry 34).
 Almost simultaneously close copies of these maps were published in Dublin by Sarah and John Exshaw.
 They appeared in The London Magazine And Monthly Chronologer, also known as Exshaw’s Magazine.

 This magazine appeared from May 1741 to December 17941 and was initially published by Edward Exshaw.
-He was later joined by John Exshaw in 1745 and after Edward’s death in 1748 Sarah became the joint publisher.
+He was later joined by John Exshaw in 1745 and after Edward’s death in 1748 Sarah became the joint publisher with her brother-in-law.
 After 1755 the quantity of material from other sources increased as the Dublin magazine established itself, which is reflected in the change of name in 1755 to Gentleman’s and London Magazine and Monthly Chronologer.

 As with the London issues, the maps illustrated articles describing the counties, yet the first Dublin map did not appear until 1749, coinciding with the tenth in the London series (Oxfordshire).
 The county maps were issued until 1752 but only 28 were published.2 The two very similar maps of Devon appeared in August 1750 in both issues implying a large amount of cooperation.